mattlean/lean-js-app-starter/docs/browser/developing.md

 *(Store)*: A Redux store that is compatible with Redux DevTools.

 ### Type Checking
 Run the `flow` [`package.json`](../../package.json) script to run [Flow](https://flow.org) to type check your code.
-It will then type check all .json files and .js, .jsx, and .mjs files with the following code at the top of each file:
+It will then type check all .json files and .js, .jsx, and .mjs files with the following comment at the top of each file:
 ```javascript
 // @flow
 ```